IshanJandaur/ishanjandaur.github.io/projects/medical_device.md

 - Calibrated off-the-shelf sensors to capture pressure applied by users’ hands.
 - Built and prototyped the system using an Arduino Mega, breadboard, and supporting electrical/wiring components.
 - Iteratively tested and refined the fixture to ensure accurate and repeatable force measurements.

+**Struggles**
+- Calibrating sensor and using accelormeter accurately
+- Wire management and harnessing
+- Smooth use of fixture - we were using screw heads as key in keyway
+- Documentation for someone unfamiliar with fixture to learn how to use
+- Learning surgical procedures and how to use tissue model

 **Results**
 - Created a functional prototype capable of accurately measuring applied forces.